pachterlab/BI-BE-CS-183-2023/HW1/README.md

 This folder contains the problem set and Colab notebooks for HW1.

-The slides for the relevant lectures can be found here: [Lecture 1](https://docs.google.com/presentation/d/1-Bo7yaaaxbf8ul_2gacZIII_pggd6JmSVXEF4Zwqekg/edit?usp=sharing)
+The slides for the relevant lectures can be found here: [Lecture 1](https://docs.google.com/presentation/d/1-Bo7yaaaxbf8ul_2gacZIII_pggd6JmSVXEF4Zwqekg/edit?usp=sharing) and [Lecture 2](https://docs.google.com/presentation/d/1tpeNHSONBunT7TwZSlwm42VknPVNeufdY7A4rzqMhkI/edit?usp=share_link)